 Yarn: Charity (Saprotex) Double Knit Pullskein (DK Weight #3)

-Colorful dinosaur appliques play leapfrog with solid colored granny squares in this stunning blanket design.
+Colorful crochet dinosaur granny square appliques play leapfrog with solid-colored granny squares in this stunning blanket design.
 The rich color scheme and the adorable appearance of the dinosaurs make this pattern an instant classic.
 Any dinosaur fan would be thrilled to receive such a beautiful blanket to snuggle up with!

 Designer: Maria’s Blue Crayon